Accredited by Child Care Qualification and Training Committee Manitoba

 • Use effective program development and leadership skills to facilitate early childhood programming

-• Demonstrate professional behaviour and work effectively as a member of a team
+• Demonstrate professional behavior and work effectively as a member of a team

 Part of the Early Childhood Education diploma program focuses on teaching you how to create equitable, culturally-relevant learning environments that encourage meaningful conversation and play.
 This includes learning how to address the needs of Indigenous children and families and incorporating cultural touch points into learning activities.